 What is the online course format?

-Each course is designed for a 7-week term with prescribed due dates for each assignment.
+Each course is 7-weeks long with prescribed due dates for each assignment.
 Course assignments are asynchronous, which means you don’t need to log in on a specific day and time, but rather have the flexibility to complete your coursework on your time.
 Assignments are typically due every Monday, which gives you the weekend to work on coursework if you work during the week.

 How can I determine whether online education is for me?